thoughtbot/foundry-fellowly/README.md

 Foundry-fellowly
 ===============

-The second family of [Finite ∞](https://github.com/thoughtbot/finite), built for health and happiness.
+The second family of [Foundry ∞](https://github.com/thoughtbot/foundry), built for health and happiness.